Kerry Coombs: Return to Ohio State (2020–2021)

 In 2020, Ohio State needed to fill the position of defensive coordinator and secondary coach following the retirement of Greg Mattison.
 The search committee quickly set its sights on Coombs.
 Coombs was highly regarded by the Ohio State coaching staff, administration and fans.
 Thus, after two successful years in the NFL, Coombs announced his return to Ohio State on January 20, 2020.

 Coombs' first year as the defensive coordinator for the Buckeyes was a mixed bag, as the team finished near the top in terms of run defense, but near the bottom in terms of pass defense.
 The Buckeyes allowed 97.6 rushing yards per game and 3.4 yards per rush, ranking sixth and fifteenth in the FBS, respectively.
 In terms of pass defense, Ohio State allowed 303.6 yards per game and 7.7 yards per pass attempt, ranking one hundred twenty-second and eighty-second in the FBS, respectively.

 Following the 2020 season and the retirement of co-defensive coordinator Greg Mattison, Coombs assumed the role as the sole defensive coordinator, while Matt Barnes succeeded Coombs as secondary coach.

 Ohio State's defensive struggles from 2020 continued into the beginning of the 2021 season.
 The Buckeyes allowed over 400 yards of offense in a week 1 victory against Minnesota, and over 500 yards of offense in a week 2 loss against Oregon.
 Following Ohio State's week 3 victory over Tulsa, a game where the Buckeyes again allowed over 500 total yards of offense, head coach Ryan Day announced that secondary coach Matt Barnes had called the defensive plays that week, rather than Coombs.
 Day also indicated that Barnes calling the defensive plays would be a permanent move.
 This ultimately led to Coombs and Ohio State agree to part ways after the season ended.

 Return to Cincinnati (2022–2024)

 On January 13, 2022, it was reported that Coombs would not be retained by Ohio State.
 On January 18, 2022, it was reported that Coombs was returning to the University of Cincinnati as cornerbacks coach and special teams coordinator.
 He joined the staff of head coach Luke Fickell, under whom he had previously worked while Fickell was the co-defensive coordinator at Ohio State from 2012 to 2016.

 On November 27, 2022, following the announcement of Fickell's hire by Wisconsin, Coombs was promoted to interim head coach for the remainder of the Bearcats' season.
 On December 5, 2022, it was announced that Scott Satterfield would be taking over at Cincinnati.

+University of Michigan (2025–present)

+On December 6, 2025, it was announced that Coombs would be the special teams coordinator at the University of Michigan.
+He was hired by Sherrone Moore, who was fired four days later.
+Despite this, and because he had not coached in 2025 for another NCAA program, he was eligible and coached in the 2025 Citrus Bowl.